terraform-google-modules/terraform-google-vault/README.md

     Connecting to the vault nodes directly is not recommended, even if on the same network.
 Always connect through the load balance.
 You can alter the load balancer to be an internal-only load balancer if needed.

-- **I updated this module and a new Vault node spun up, now TLS is failing with an X509 error**

-    This is part of a new security enhancement to not store TLS private keys from Terraform state by default.
-You can either run `./scripts/migrate.sh` to put your old certs where they should be or distribute the newly created `vault-ca.crt` to clients that are having issues.

 [vault-redirect-loop]: https://www.vaultproject.io/docs/concepts/ha.html#behind-load-balancers
 [vault-production-hardening]: https://www.vaultproject.io/guides/operations/production.html